 What is Lángos: Hungarian fried bread.
 This Budapest street food is typically topped with sour cream and cheese.
 But many food vendors and restaurants in Budapest serve langos in various ways, including flatbread with different toppings or using two smaller langos to make a burger.

-Where to eat Lángos: Karaván Street Food, Retró Lángos Budapest, Central Market Hall, Retek Bisztro, Korhely Faloda & Daloda and other fast food places
+Where to eat Lángos in Budapest: Karaván Street Food, Retró Lángos Budapest, Central Market Hall, Retek Bisztro, Korhely Faloda & Daloda and other fast food places

 3. Hortobágyi Palacsinta

-Where to eat Hortobágyi Palacsinta: Retek Bisztro, Pörc & Prézli Étterem, Kisharang Étkezde, Hungarikum Bisztró, Studel House, Kiskakukk Restaurant, Terv Bisztró
+Best restaurants in Budapest serving Hortobágyi Palacsinta: Retek Bisztro, Pörc & Prézli Étterem, Kisharang Étkezde, Hungarikum Bisztró, Kiskakukk Restaurant, Terv Bisztró

 4. Kolbász

 What is Kolbász: Hungarian traditional sausage made with ground pork, beef, lamb, bacon, paprika, garlic, pepper, nutmeg and local spices.
-Whether baked, boiled, dried or smoked, the Hungarian sausage goes really well with mustard and bread, which is usually how it is eaten in Budapest.
+Whether baked, boiled, dried, or smoked, the Hungarian sausage pairs well with mustard and bread, which is usually how it is eaten in Budapest.

-Where to eat Kolbász: Belvárosi Disznótoros, Central market Hall, Terv Bisztró
+Where to eat Kolbász in Budapest: Belvárosi Disznótoros, Central market Hall, Terv Bisztró

 1. Paprikás Csirke

 What is Paprikás Csirke: Chicken Paprikash is a classic Hungarian main dish that you can find anywhere in Budapest.
 It is made with stewed chicken and lots of paprika and served with nokedli or spätzle (Hungarian dumplings) and sour cream.
 There are variations of paprikash, like veal and even catfish.
-But the chicken is the classic.
-Simple dish but super flavourful.
+But the chicken is a classic, simple dish that’s super flavourful.

-Where to eat Paprikás Csirke: Central market Hall, Gettó Gulyás, Retek Bisztro, Pörc & Prézli Étterem, Ildikó Konyhája, Frici Papa, Terv Bisztró
+Best restaurants in Budapest serving Paprikás Csirke: Central Market Hall, Gettó Gulyás, Retek Bisztro, Pörc & Prézli Étterem, Ildikó Konyhája, Frici Papa, Terv Bisztró

 2. Pörkölt